dagherlab/UKB_RAP/README.md

 # download genes from WGS/WES pvcf data (under development)
 update:

+2025-01-21
+- try ttyd in the future
+    - it is a terminal

 2025-01-08
 - scripts for WGS data are optimized. there is a helper file (graphtyper_pvcf_cooridnates.csv) which has the coordinate for each batch file.
 1. the script (identify_batch_files) locate the batch file by the genes' position. then all batch files will be summarized into *.batch.txt with their directories on UKB RAP.